 - 1/2 cup fresh raspberries

-Mix in the blueberries and raspberries breaking them up a bit with the spoon, if desired.
-Transfer sauce to a bowl, allow to cool slightly, then cover and refrigerate until well chilled.
-The sauce will thicken as it cools.
+- Mix in the blueberries and raspberries breaking them up a bit with the spoon, if desired.
+Transfer the sauce to mason jars or other airtight containers and allow to cool for about 30 minutes.
+Cover and refrigerate for at least several hours until completely chilled, or for one or two days before serving.
+The sauce will thicken and the flavors will blend as it cools.

 Transfer the prepared cranberry sauce to airtight freezer safe containers, like mason jars, and allow to cool completely in the refrigerator before freezing.
 When ready to serve, allow to defrost for a day or two in the refrigerator.
 Best if consumed within three months.

 |Amount Per Serving||As Served|

 |% Daily Value|